THE MUDDLE FAMILIES

 Thomas and Alice’s third child, one of triplets, was Thomas W Muddle whose birth was registered in Romford registration district in Essex during the 2nd quarter of 1925.
 Thomas died while still a baby, his death being registered in Romford registration district during the 2nd quarter of 1925.

 Thomas and Alice’s fourth child was Rosie Alice Muddle whose birth was registered in Romford registration district in Essex during the 2nd quarter of 1926.
-Rosie was living with her father at New Villas in Chelwood Gate in Danehill Parish, Sussex and working as a housemaid when, at the age of 34, she married 22-year-old Raymond William Coppard at All Saints Church in Danehill on 20 August 1960.
-Raymond was then a painter living at 47 Charlesfield Road in Horley, Surrey.
+Her mother died soon after her birth and Rosie then moved with her father to Chelwood Gate in Danehill Parish, Sussex, and lived with him there until his death in 1955.

-Walter and Eliza’s fifth child was Walter Muddle who was born at Maresfield in Sussex, and baptised at St Bartholomew’s Church in Maresfield on 7 May 1876.
+Walter and Eliza’s fifth child was Walter Muddle who was born at Maresfield in Sussex, and baptised at the Parish Church of St Bartholomew in Maresfield on 7 May 1876.
 In the census of 3 April 1881 Walter, at the age of 5, was living with his parents at Little Dunks Farm in Brenchley, Kent, and he was going to school.
 Then in the census of 5 April 1891 Walter, now aged 15, was working as a houseboy and living with his parents in a cottage at Chelwood Gate in Danehill Parish, Sussex.
-In the census of 31 March 1901 Walter, at the age of 25, was working as a bricklayer’s labourer and living with his parents at Black Heath in Chelwood Gate.
+In the census of 31 March 1901 Walter, at the age of 25, was working as a bricklayer's labourer and living with his parents at Black Heath in Chelwood Gate.

-When he was 31 years old Walter married 27-year-old Emily Scott, who was from Fairwarp in Sussex, at All Saints Church in Danehill on 15 June 1907.
+When he was 31 years old Walter married 27-year-old Emily Scott, who was from Fairwarp in Sussex, at the Parish Church of All Saints in Danehill on 15 June 1907.
 Emily was the daughter of Alfred and Hannah Scott, she had been born at Fairwarp and her birth registered during the 4th quarter of 1879.
-Walter and Emily first lived at High Hurstwood in Sussex where their only child was born in 1908, at which time Walter was working as a labourer.
+Walter and Emily first lived at High Hurstwood in Sussex where their only child, a son, was born in 1908, at which time Walter was working as a labourer.
+Then in the census of 2 April 1911 they were living at Forest Bank in Nutley, Sussex with their young son and Walter was working as a builder's labourer.

 Emily died at the age of 43, her death being registered in Uckfield registration district during the 3rd quarter of 1923.
 Walter was still described as being a labourer when his son married in 1932.
-He had been living at Danehill when he died in Cuckfield registration district at the age of 82, and was buried in All Saints Churchyard at Danehill on 22 May 1958.
+He had been living at Danehill when he died in Cuckfield registration district at the age of 82, and was buried in the Churchyard of All Saints at Danehill on 22 May 1958.

-Walter and Emily’s only child was William Thomas Muddle who was born at High Hurstwood in Sussex on 19 July 1908, and baptised at Holy Trinity Church in High Hurstwood on 16 August 1908.
-When he was 24 years old William married 24-year-old Ivy Kate Thomas at St Laurence’s Church in Hawkhurst, Kent, on 10 September 1932.
+When he was 24 years old William married 24-year-old Ivy Kate Thomas at the Parish Church of St Laurence in Hawkhurst, Kent, on 10 September 1932.
 They were both then living at Avards Cottage, The Horns, Hawkhurst, and William was working as a labourer.
-Ivy was the daughter of Frederick James Thomas and she had been born on 30 June 1908.
-There were no children from this marriage, which ended in divorce.
+Ivy was the daughter of Frederick and Kate Thomas and she had been born at Hurstgreen in Sussex on 30 June 1908.
+There were no children from William and Ivy's marriage, which ended in divorce.
 Ivy never remarried.
 She died at the age of 63, her death being registered in Sheppey registration district in Kent during the 3rd quarter of 1971.

 When he was 41 years old William’s second marriage was to 40-year-old Laura Catherine Noakes in Uckfield registration district in Sussex during the 2nd quarter of 1950.
-Laura had been born on 10 March 1910.
+Laura was the daughter of Walter and Harriet Noakes and she had been born at Withyham in Sussex on 10 March 1910.
 William and Laura had two children born in 1953 and 1956 while they were living at 5 Providence Cottages in School Lane in the St Johns area of Crowborough, Sussex, and William was working as a gardener.

 William died at the age of 73, his death being registered in Uckfield registration district during the 4th quarter of 1981.
 Twelve years later Laura died at the age of 84, her death being registered in Uckfield registration district during the 2nd quarter of 1994.

-Walter and Eliza’s sixth child was Joseph Muddle who was born at Lamberhurst in Kent, and whose birth was registered in Ticehurst registration district during the 3rd quarter of 1878.
+Walter and Eliza’s sixth child was Joseph Muddle who was born at Lamberhurst in Kent, and whose birth was registered during the 3rd quarter of 1878.
 In the census of 3 April 1881 Joseph, at the age of 2, was living with his parents at Little Dunks Farm in Brenchley, Kent.
 Then in the census of 5 April 1891 Joseph, now aged 12, was working as a garden boy and living with his parents in a cottage at Chelwood Gate in Danehill Parish, Sussex.
 In the census of 31 March 1901 Joseph, at the age of 22, was working as a general labourer and living with his parents at Black Heath in Chelwood Gate.
+Then in the census of 2 April 1911 Joseph, at the age of 32, was working as a bricklayer's labourer and living with his parents at Chelwood Gate.

-Joseph and Alice’s eldest child is Marjorie Muddle who was born at Haywards Heath in Sussex on 28 January 1920, and baptised at St Wilfrid’s Church in Haywards Heath on 4 April 1920.
-When she was 25 years old Marjorie married Charles H Goldsmith in Uckfield registration district in Sussex during the 2nd quarter of 1945.
-They lived at Pulborough in Sussex.
+Joseph and Alice’s eldest child was Marjorie Muddle who was born at Haywards Heath in Sussex on 28 January 1920, and baptised at the Parish Church of St Wilfrid in Haywards Heath on 4 April 1920.
+When she was 25 years old Marjorie married 21-year-old Charles Herbert Goldsmith at Crowborough Register Office in Sussex on 12 May 1945.
+Charles was then a timber hauler living at Hill Crest in Danehill, Sussex and Marjorie was living with her parents at Forest Cottage in Danehill.
+Charles had been born illegitimately in Thakeham registration district in Sussex on 5 July 1923.
+Charles and Marjorie had two children born in Uckfield registration district during 1945 and 1947.
+They later lived at Pulborough in Sussex.
 Marjorie died at the age of 69, her death being registered in Chichester registration district in Sussex during March 1989.
 Her funeral was at Worthing.
+Sixteen years later Charles died at the age of 82, his death being registered in Chichester registration district during August 2005.

-Walter and Eliza’s seventh child was Emily Muddle who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at All Saints Church in Danehill on 25 October 1885.
+Walter and Eliza’s seventh child was Emily Muddle who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at the Parish Church of All Saints in Danehill on 25 October 1885.
 In the census of 5 April 1891 Emily, at the age of 6, was living with her parents in a cottage at Chelwood Gate.
 Then in the census of 31 March 1901 Emily, now aged 15, was a live-in general domestic servant to the family of poultry farmer Edward Abbott at Birch Grove in West Hoathly, Sussex.
+In the census of 2 April 1911 Emily was a live-in servant to estate agent Louisa Connell and her brother Charles Connell, who was an Indian Army Colonel, at 38a Elizabeth Street, St George Hanover Square, London.

-Walter and Eliza’s eighth child was Philadelphia Muddle who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at All Saints Church in Danehill on 25 November 1888.
+Walter and Eliza’s eighth child was Philadelphia Muddle who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at the Parish Church of All Saints in Danehill on 25 November 1888.
 In the census of 5 April 1891 Philadelphia, at the age of 2, was living with her parents in a cottage at Chelwood Gate.
 Then in the census of 31 March 1901 Philadelphia, now aged 12, was living with her parents at Black Heath in Chelwood Gate.
+In the census of 2 April 1911 Philadelphia, at the age of 22, was a live-in housemaid for Mrs Peel at The White House in Hartfield, Sussex.

 [1] CKS C/ES/157/7/1 Admission Register for Kilndown C of E School, 1868-1923.